 2022 – 19.7 billion yen

-This recent success of the franchise One Piece focused on the mysterious figure of Uta, a singer with extraordinary powers and connections to the protagonist, Luffy.
+This recent success of the One Piece franchise focused on the mysterious figure of Uta, a singer with extraordinary powers and connections to the protagonist, Luffy.
 The film combined action, impactful songs, and emotion, attracting both fans of the series and new viewers.

 7. Ponyo